Construction Materials Their Nature and Behaviour (Free PDF )

 This brings together many of the aspects of property presented in this chapter and gives rise to issues of sustainability that will increasingly dominate the lives and work of many who read this book.

-Three of the contributors to the third part, John Dinwoodie (wood), Len Hollaway (polymers and polymer composites) and Bob de Vekey (masonry), are willing and able to contribute again.
-Others were unaffected by changes of interest or retirement but fortunately Gordon Airey (bitumen materials) and Phil Purnell (fiber cement and cement) stepped in and took their respective roles.
+Three of the contributors to the third part, John Dinwoodie (wood), Len Hollaway (polymers and polymer composites), and Bob de Vekey (masonry), are willing and able to contribute again.
+Others were unaffected by changes of interest or retirement, but fortunately Gordon Airey (bitumen materials) and Phil Purnell (fiber cement and cement) stepped in and took their respective roles.
 Graham Dodd presents a new chapter on glass.

-They are listed in the ‘Further Reading’ section at the end of each chapter.
-We also believe that our approach will continue to be a valuable source of interest and inspiration for undergraduate and graduate students in general engineering, natural sciences, architecture, engineering and other related disciplines.
+At the end of each chapter, a ‘Further Reading’ section lists these resources.We also believe that our approach will continue to be a valuable source of interest and inspiration for undergraduate and graduate students in general engineering, natural sciences, architecture, eengineering, and other related disciplines..

 However, we believe that we have established a solid foundation in the use and application of hardware technology.